Inclusive Teaching Resources for Large Courses – Inclusive Teaching

 Within each resource and activity guide, you will find:

-• An Overview, providing further context about the guide and its relation to inclusive classrooms
+• An Overview, providing further context about the guide and its relation to equitable classrooms

 • The goals associated with the resource or activity